Yaoyao-Zhang/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

 ```
 {{< note >}}
 cpu_ids in the `ContainerResources` in the `List` endpoint correspond to exclusive CPUs allocated
-to a partilar container.
+to a particular container.
 If the goal is to evaluate CPUs that belong to the shared pool, the `List`
 endpoint needs to be used in conjunction with the `GetAllocatableResources` endpoint as explained
 below:
 1. Call `GetAllocatableResources` to get a list of all the allocatable CPUs